serjoscha87/jQDB/README.md

 All this demo stuff is also included in the archive you can download

 <h3>Purpose of this jQuery Plugin</h3>
-This plugnin shall serve an - **easy to use** - way to create generic inline editing areas within any of your pages for data which is autoloaded from a relational Database-Table through a predefined connector.
+This plugin shall serve an - **easy to use** - way to create generic inline editing areas within any of your pages for data which is autoloaded from a relational Database-Table through a predefined connector.
 Currently there is only a mySQL connector but it shall be simple to add more connectors for postgresql or what ever needed.

 <h3>Now once again...
 Why not simply use phpMyAdmin?
 Whats the feature?
 Whats the difference?</h3>
 The tiny edit areas which can be created with jQDB are none-competing with phpMyAdmin in any way.
 They are nothing more then inline table editors.<br/>